donairl/gofiber-dontemplate/README.md

-# gofiber-dontemplate
+# GoFiber-DoNTemplate
-Template web project using gofiber and gorm
+This is a template web project built with GoFiber and GORM for rapid development.

-TO DO :
+## Project Objectives
-1. Add support gorm
+- [ ] Integrate GORM for database operations.
-2. Auth register and login
+- [ ] Implement authentication features including user registration and login.
-3. CRUD user
+- [ ] Develop CRUD operations for user management.